-We are all feeling a bit overwhelmed by developments in the world over the past two weeks.
+We are all feeling a bit overwhelmed by developments in the world over the past two weeks including the spread of COVID-19.
 This is a brief update on what is happening to our program in Kenya and also to our team in the U.S.

 Our objectives are:

 - to keep our staff in both Kenya and the U.S. safe and healthy;

 - to comply with public health recommendations and mandates in both countries; and

 - to make decisions that enhance the likelihood the organizations will successfully weather this storm so we can continue to focus on our mission of educating students and transforming lives post-crisis.

 It is important to note that the community we work with in Kenya is extremely vulnerable to the harm this situation will inflict on people.
 Most of the student’s parents and guardians have pre-existing health conditions such as HIV/Aids; they all have limited income, usually earned by performing casual labor that has already evaporated; and in the slums, there is no such thing as “social distance”.
 You will note in our summary of the situation in Kenya that we have increased our budget for emergency food aid and believe it will be sorely needed in the coming weeks.
 If you would like to make a donation to support providing basic food packets to our families in Kenya, please click on the button below.
 A $40 gift can provide food packets that feed a family for a month.

 - Several cases of COVID-19 have appeared in Kenya.
 The government of Kenya has taken aggressive action to prevent the virus from spreading in the country.